chmlee/ream-doc-v2/docs/Language/Advanced/Codebook.md

-# Schema
+# Codebook

 ::: warning NOTE
-Schema is not yet implemented in the current parser.
+Codebook is not yet implemented in the current parser.

-A schema file is a separate file that acts as a linter configuration file.
+The codebook is a separate file that acts as a linter configuration file.
-It allows synchronize checking in the editor, and async checking in the standalone parser.
+It allows synchronize checking in REAM editor, and async checking in the standalone parser.

-A schema file are very similar to a regular Markdata file, with some extra parameters.
+The codebook is very similar to a regular REAM file, with some extra parameters added.
 The current design is as follows:

 ```markdown